 Along in resolving the waste ink problem, you have to

 disable the counter that triggers the warning message.
 If this reaches the limit, it may not allow printing.
 A software fox PX710W is available for download to reset the counter, but you need to buy the “WICReset code”.

 For those who go for the ink potty you could buy this from the dealers available.

-The advantage of the printer potty, I only have to open the bottom of the printer once and hopefully never again.
+The advantage of the printer potty, I only have to open the bottom of the printer once and hopefully never to need to see it again, (because it is awkward to do from lying down).
 If it is the waste ink pad, this needs replacement sometime in the future with a new one.

-I suggest if you have removed the metal plate, do not put it back.
+I suggest if you have removed the metal plate, do not bother to put it back.